ohsayan/rcrypt/README.md

 `rcrypt`, short for "reduced crypt" is a compact hashing and salting library based on bcrypt **generating hashes that are 33.3% smaller than bcrypt** (40 bytes over 60 bytes).

-It was originally made for
-a part of [Skytable](https://github.com/skytable/skytable)'s authentication system storage, but was moved into a separate library for usage in the wider Rust community.
+It was originally made for a part of [Skytable](https://github.com/skytable/skytable)'s authentication system storage, but was moved into a separate library for usage in the wider Rust community.
 `rcrypt` is almost a drop-in replacement for the `bcrypt` crate.

-The smaller hash sizes are achieved by rcrypt's implementation of a hash+salt compression/decompression algorithm based on the [BMCF spec](https://github.com/ademarre/binary-mcf).
+The smaller hash sizes are achieved by rcrypt's implementation of a segment compression/decompression algorithm, that compresses segments of the MCF hash based on the [BMCF spec](https://github.com/ademarre/binary-mcf).
 The hashes produced are binary hashes.

 ## Usage